 Next, use MarketMuse to plan your content refreshes.
 Create briefs that include all subheads, topics and organic keywords that should be included.
 Doing so will make it that much easier for your writers to deliver the content that fits your needs.

 Once it’s been optimized, measure how well it performs using Google Analytics.
 Keep comparing it to your competitor’s content using MarketMuse.

 There’s no need to constantly come up with new content.
 Doing so may actually be hurting your content strategy efforts, rather than helping it.
-Look back at what you’ve created.
-Do a comprehensive content gap analysis to strengthen what you already have and get an edge over your competitors.
+Start conducting a content gap analysis by looking back at what you’ve created.
+Strengthen what you already have to get an edge over your competitors.